solnet-aquarium/standards-and-tooling/javascript/README.md

 [SublimeLinter documentation][sublime-linter-documentation] to do this.

 Search for the package SublimeLinter-eslint in Package Control and install it.

+Search for the package SublimeLinter-hscs in Package Control and install it.

 Note that you may have to add linting user preferences in order to begin using linting if you haven't already.